walshbr/introduction-to-text-analysis/conclusion/adapting.md

 But I can also highlight text and press command + b as I would in Microsoft Word to produce the same effect.

 The interface provides a preview of what your text will look like to the right of the window, which can be very helpful if you are new to markdown.
-If you do decide to work in the GitBooks Editor,
+If you do decide to work in the GitBooks Editor, you will just need one step to import

-Any changes you make to the GitHub files should automatically get rendered in the GitBooks version of the site.
+From then on changes you make to the GitBooks editor will also change the GitHub repository's files, which will then i GitHub files should automatically get rendered in the GitBooks version of the site.

 #### Editing with Terminal